 Parents and Grandparents: We encourage parents and grandparents who are raising teens to attend this training.
-Many children being raised by grandparents may be a survivor of some form of abuse, which needs to be addressed in a compassionate, healthy way.
-In order to address this core root, the parent and grandparent must be a healthy, trusted person and willing to talk about their own painful past or abuse, including any childhood abuse.
-This is the only way to break the cycle--by exposing it and addressing it so everyone can get healthy, ultimately breaking generational curses and cycles.
+Many children being raised by grandparents may be a survivor of some form of abuse and trauma, which needs to be addressed in a compassionate, healthy way.
+In order to address this core root, the parent and grandparent must be a healthy, trusted person and understand trauma and trauma behaviors and get the child to trauma informed counselors and resources.
+Also part of the process is to help the parent or grandparent go through their own healing from past abuse, which is the only way to break the cycle--by exposing it and addressing it so everyone can get healthy, ultimately breaking generational curses and cycles.

 Fortunately, together we can do this!
-We can help parents and grandparents get healthy, educate them on today's culture, help them understand the challenges teens face, and provide the tools and resources to empower and not enable.
+We can help parents and grandparents get healthy, educate them on today's culture, help them understand the challenges teens face, and provide the tools and resources to empower their child.